 Day 5: Tradition and Luxury in the Japanese Countryside

-Asaba and Kishi-ke are two of the loveliest traditional, yet forward-thinking, Japanese-style properties within easy reach of Tokyo, where you can savor tranquil surroundings and quintessential Japanese hospitality.
+For your rural stay, choose one of these traditional yet forward-thinking Japanese-style properties within easy reach of Tokyo, where you can savor tranquil surroundings and quintessential Japanese hospitality:

 Day 6: Relaxing Morning at Leisure, and Departure

 Today marks the conclusion of your travels with us.
 You’ll be free until departure to luxuriate in your idyllic surroundings and enjoy a beautiful breakfast.

 When it’s time to depart, you’ll be transferred back to the station for your journey by rail back to Tokyo.
 Back in Tokyo you’ll be met on arrival for your private transfer to your departure airport.